gaeng2y/gaeng2y/README.md

 ### I'm Kyeongmo Yang. working since 2020 🚀

-- 📖 I'm studying the Composable Architecture(TCA) and clean architecture
+- 📖 I'm studying the architecture and design pattern

 - 💻 I strive to write code in the most optimal way.